akka/alpakka/docs/src/main/paradox/orientdb.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="orientdb" }

 ## Usage

 Sources, Flows and Sinks provided by this connector need dbUrl & credentials to access to OrientDB.